Creativity Portal: Explore and express your creativity!Download and print the free Mirecle Creativity Patch

 But wait!
 There's more...

-Your finished Collage Cubies can stand alone, be stacked with others, or be strung together.
-The creative things you can do with your Collage Cubies are as infinite as your imagination!
+Your finished Collage Cubies can stand alone, or if you want to be more adventurous, stack or strung together with others.
+Indeed, the creative things you can do with your Collage Cubies are as infinite as your imagination!

-If you're interested in tying your Collage Cubies together, or adapting them into other art forms (such as mobiles or kinetic sculpture), here's a couple of ways to string them together:
+If you're interested in tying your Collage Cubies together, or adapting them into other art forms (such as mobiles or kinetic sculpture), here's two ways to string them together:

 String through a side.